 Closed reduction of fractures means manipulation of the fracture fragments to realign them without surgically opening the site.
 This may be accomplished with local block analgesia or general anaesthesia depending on the fracture site and severity.
 Open reduction and internal fixation of fractures (operative treatment of fractures) require surgical exploration and generally fixation with pins, plates, screws, or intramedullary (within the bone) device.
 The aim of internal fixation is to provide stability, improve joint motion near the fracture, and allow early weight-bearing in the lower limb, or rapid functional use in the upper extremity.
 In many instances, the decision between the closed and open reduction of fractures depends on multiple factors.
 These include patient age and agility, fracture site and extension into a joint, and weight bearing on the affected part.
 Cast immobilization of the fracture is often used.
 This holds the fracture fragments aligned without implanted hardware.
 This also lowers the risk of infection and provides easy access to the open wound.
 These fractures are in general more prone to delayed healing and infection.

 Open fractures are those with a laceration which enters the fracture site.
 These are more severe than closed fractures.
-These need to be cleansed in the Operating Room rapidly, and stabilized to lower the risk of infection.
-Hospitalization and intravenous antibiotic treatment is required.
-In this circumstance external fixation of the affected fracture is often indicated or other internal fixation.
+These need to be cleansed in the Operating Room rapidly and stabilized to lower the risk of infection.
+Hospitalization and intravenous antibiotic treatment are required.
+In this circumstance, the external fixation of the affected fracture is often indicated or other internal fixation.
 This is dependent on open fracture severity and grade of contamination as well as the bone involved.

 Compliments of Sports Medicine and Orthopaedics, East Providence, Rhode Island